 While Pennsylvania has not adopted the full federal automobile exception, it has adopted a limited one under Article I, §8.
 In McCree, the court identified two reasons why an officer would be permitted to conduct a warrantless search or seizure of a vehicle where exigent circumstances exist.
 They are: (1) because a vehicle is mobile and its contents may not be found if the police could not immobilize it until a warrant is secure; and (2) one has a diminished expectation of privacy with respect to a vehicle.
+McCree at 630.
+One such case where a warrantless seizure was allowed was "where police do not have advance knowledge that 'a particular vehicle carrying evidence of crime would be parked in a particular locale, . . . the exigencies of the mobility of the vehicle and of there having been inadequate time and opportunity to obtain a warrant rendered the search [without a warrant] proper.'
+Id (citations omitted).

 11 There are two types of cases that fall under the general category of plain view doctrine cases.
-The other type of case not involved here are the "post-intrusion" type of cases.
+The other type of case not involved here are the "postintrusion" type of cases.
 In those cases, "if the original intrusion is justified, such as by consent, hot pursuit, warrant or other, objects in plain view will be admissible . . . " Comm. v.
 Adams, 341 A.2d 206, 208 (Pa.
 Super.
 Ct.
 1975).